Arkleseisure/Alts_code/README.md

 If this repeatedly fails, or there aren't enough possible matches left to fill the remaining slots, it is assumed that all teams have played each other.
 Each team's not_played list is refilled with all possible opponents.
 Teams are prevented from playing each other twice in a row with a "last_team_played" variable, which is removed if attempts continue to fail (This could happen in e.g a simple scenario where there are 2 teams which are repeatedly playing each other on full ice).

-### even_sides
+### even_sides(matches: list(Match)) -> list(Match)
 Function which takes in a list of matches generated by make_match, and allocates them to pads which the teams have played on a minimum amount.

 It is explained in the Match class how min_matches_at_loc, max_matches_at_loc and preference_order work.
 We will not repeat it here, but the upshot of the code is that the match whose teams have played the lowest number of combined games on their first preference pad get their first preference.
 This pad is removed from the other matches' preference order and the process is repeated.

-### change_team_num
+### change_team_num(team_list: list(Team), sides: list(Match), next_sides: list(Match), removed_teams: list(Team), time_remaining: list(float)) -> sides: list(Match), next_sides: list(Match), quit: bool
 Adds/removes teams from the system or changes the number of sections in the rink (e.g changes the rink from third ice to half ice).
 Looking back on this now, I think the function could definitely be improved in terms of clarity for the end user - I would recommend someone looking to improve the software try to get this into a shape where there isn't this weird maze of choices to go through just to add another team.
+Also note that time_remaining is a list of 1 float, with the reason being that lists are mutable, so you can change the value in another thread and it will change instantly while you're doing something else in another funtion.

 The main logic for this is implemented via Question and Answer nodes, with question nodes routing through different possibilities for what the user wants to do and answer nodes containing the function to be executed at the end of different chains of logic.